 The applicant proposes to use heavy duty vehicles intended to transport large equipment for off-site use.
-The loudest component of these vehicles is required to be the backup warning alarm.
-Backup warning alarms would need to be louder than the engine of the vehicles and equipment utilized on the project site.
+The loudest component of these vehicles would be the required backup warning alarms.
+Backup warning alarms have to be louder than the engine of the vehicles and equipment utilized on the project site.
 A general rule of noise attenuation is that noise is reduced six decibels for every doubling of distance.
 For example, if a piece of equipment produces 100 decibels at 25 feet away from the equipment, the noise level will be 94 decibels at 50 feet from the equipment.